Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - This policy ensures that authentication logs from the **/var/log/auth.log** file on the Ubuntu server are sent to Elasticsearch for centralized analysis.

 2. **Enrolling the SSH Server into Fleet**:
-   - I connected to the SSH server via **PoIrShell** and used the **Elastic Agent** command to enroll the server into the newly created policy.
+   - I connected to the SSH server via **PowerShell** and used the **Elastic Agent** command to enroll the server into the newly created policy.
    - Upon encountering a certificate error (x509), I resolved it by adding the `--insecure` flag to the command, which alloId the **Elastic Agent** to install successfully.

 3. **Verifying Log Ingestion**: